Matthew Gardiner (footballer): Coaching career

-He left in February 2011 when the playing budget was cut to zero and linked up with Worcester City - first on the scouting side and then, in May 2011, as assistant manager to Carl Heeley.
+He left in February 2011 when the playing budget was cut to zero and linked up with Worcester City – first on the scouting side and then, in May 2011, as assistant manager to Carl Heeley.
 Over the next few seasons City made a name for themselves as non-league giant-killers in the FA Cup, knocking out a number of Football League sides.
-In 2014–15 they beat League One outfit and former cup winners Coventry City at the Ricoh Arena before losing to another League One side Scunthorpe United 14–13 on penalties - still a record for the longest shoot-out in FA Cup history.
-He was appointed joint manager alongside Heeley the following season and another successful FA Cup run ended in a first round defeat at Bramall Lane, home of former winners Sheffield United.
-Gardiner's ability to develop players continued at City with Dan Nti making the move to Wrexham and defender George Williams joining League One side Barnsley.
+In 2014–15 they beat League One club Coventry City at the Ricoh Arena before losing to another League One side Scunthorpe United 14–13 on penalties – a record for the longest shoot-out in FA Cup history.
+He was appointed joint manager alongside Heeley the following season and another FA Cup run ended in a first round defeat at Bramall Lane against Sheffield United.
+Gardiner's ability to develop players continued at City with defender George Williams joining League One side Barnsley.

 The start of the 2016–17 season saw Gardiner named head of coaching at Kidderminster Harriers, the first appointment of new manager John Eustace.
 Gardiner explained that the chance to continue his player development work on a full-time basis was key to his decision.
 He had a chance to further enhance those skills in the summer of 2017 when he worked alongside former QPR manager Chris Ramsey at the V9 Academy founded by England international Jamie Vardy.

 In June 2018, Gardiner linked up with QPR with the remit of nurturing the younger squad members while developing his own skills under the guidance of manager Steve McClaren and assistant Eustace who had moved from Harriers the previous month.
 As assistant coach he helped with the development of emerging players including Eberechi Eze, Darnell Furlong and Bright Osayi-Samuel.

-From May 2019 he has been part of Mark Warburton's backroom team and he is also working towards his UEFA Pro Licence and his MSc in Sports Directorship.
+From May 2019 he was part of Mark Warburton's backroom team.
 Gardiner and Eustace left QPR in June 2022 after Warburton was replaced by Michael Beale, and when Eustace became head coach of Birmingham City a couple of weeks later, Gardiner was appointed as one of his two assistants.
+He left the club on 10 October 2023 after Eustace's dismissal.

+In February 2024, he reunited with Eustace again when appointed as an assistant head coach at Blackburn Rovers.
+Eustace changed jobs to manage Derby County 12 months later and Gardiner followed him to Pride Park Stadium to become his assistant head coach.